fund-model/MimiFUND.jl/doc/science.md

 -   $\rho$ = 10 (5-15) is a parameter, equal for all regions, denoting
     the speed of adaptation; $\rho$ is an expert guess.

-The model for the impact due to the level of climate change since 1990
+The model for the impact due to the level of climate change is:
-is:

 $$A_{t,r}^{l} = \delta_{r}^{l}T_{t} + \delta_{r}^{q}T_{t}^{2}$$ {#eq:A_3 tag="A.3"}